WebAssembly/spec/spectec/test-prose/TEST.md

 1. If the type of ht_u1 is deftype, then:
   a.
 Let deftype be ht_u1.
   b.
 Return $unrolldt(deftype).
-2. If ht_u1 is of the case _IDX, then:
+2. If ht_u1 is _IDX, then:
   a.
 Let (_IDX typeidx) be ht_u1.
   b.
 Return $unrolldt(C.TYPES[typeidx]).
-3. Assert: Due to validation, ht_u1 is of the case REC.
+3. Assert: Due to validation, ht_u1 is REC.
 4. Let (REC i) be ht_u1.
 5. Return C.RECS[i].